westfoxtrot/qmk_firmware/keyboards/westfoxtrot/65percent/keymaps/default/readme.md

-# The default keymap for prophet
+# The default keymap for 65percent PCB